supremind/container-snapshot/README.md

             kubectl apply -f example/pod.yaml

-    2. create a image push secret
+    2. create an image push secret

         The easies way to do this is [creating one based on existing Docker credentials](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials), more options could be found in the same page.